 The May 24th extreme just below $14 saw bullish divergence with a new low but not a new high in volatility.

 A TWTR breakout above the $20 top targets $26 which stands 33% up above.
 That $26 objective also coincidentally is the IPO price when the stock was launched just a few short years ago.

 A stock substitution strategy using options ties up less capital and has absolutely limited risk to the premium paid.
 An option instead of buying the shares also has greater staying power for long term trend development.

-The December option has three plus months for Bullish development.
+The March option has four months for Bullish development.

 An In-The-Money option gives you the right to be long the shares from a lower strike price and costs much less than the stock itself.

 The Options Way: Unlimited Upside Potential with Limited Risk.

 A Twitter long call option can provide the staying power for a potential bullish bounce.
 More importantly, the maximum risk is the premium paid.